 The Children’s House was small and could only accommodate a finite number of families in a two-hour session.
 Our official policy was to have only 10 children in the building at any time.
 We frequently allowed more.
-But, after a certain point, too many families in the Children’s House at once caused the experience to be stressful and chaotic for everyone there.
-This type of environment was counter to the ethos of the Children’s House, which was to be a peaceful retreat away from a camp.
+But, after a certain point, too many families in the Children’s House caused the experience to be stressful and chaotic for everyone.
+This type of environment was counter to the original purpose of the Children’s House, which was to be a peaceful retreat away from camp.

 This is a translation from a long conversation I had with a father in the Children’s House.
 He and his wife were kind to us.
 They always helped us clean after the Children’s House closed.
 One day, a large jar of beads spilled onto the floor; beads strewn to all four corners of the play room.
 They helped us pick up every last bead.

 He lived in Vial with his wife and two children and made the trek to the Children’s House once a week because they needed it.
 There were not enough bathroom facilities in Vial to serve the 1000 residents, so some urinated in the open and shower time was scarce.
 He noted that he relied heavily on the €15/week stipend that refugees are given but spent much of it on bus fare.